 It is important to note that this program is designed specifically for students who live in China and speak Mandarin.
 Other students who are interested in preparing for a mental health career are encouraged to consider the School’s Clinical Mental Health Counseling Program.

-1. Admission to the Hubei Oriental Insight Mental Health Institute (OI) counseling and psychotherapy certificate program (http://www.dfmjxl.cn/Read/detail/id/176.html).
-For more information about that program contact OI (email@example.com)
+Admission to this program requires that a student first be admitted to the Hubei Oriental Insight Mental Health Institute (OI) counseling and psychotherapy certificate program (http://www.dfmjxl.cn/Read/detail/id/176.html).
+For more information about that program contact OI (firstname.lastname@example.org)

 a.
 International Education Research Foundation (IERF) [detailed report]